NuGet/NuGetDocs/site/Docs/Reference/Ecosystem.markdown

 More info: [http://books.sonatype.com/nexus-book/reference/nuget.html](http://books.sonatype.com/nexus-book/reference/nuget.html)

+## NuGet Server

+Fully functional [NuGet Server](http://nugetserver.net/) installed using a wizard and hosted as a Windows Service.

 ## Other NuGet-based utilities
 There are quite a few other tools and utilities building further on top of NuGet.
 Here's a list of what I've found interesting: